ianlmcfarlane/home/_posts/2017-02-01-spotify-repetition-project.markdown

 Many of the challenges surrounding this project were related to learning React.js.
 The central problem still remained: how to efficiently compare each segement to determine if it was repeated.
 Since each segment is multidimensional and each segment attribute was also multidimensional, a brute force loop through each array of arrays would get operationally intensive very quickly.
 Instead I had to come up with a different comparison algorithm.

 The basic idea was to loop through the array and compare the current element to elements already passed over.
 Pretty Standard.
 I only wanted to find the most recently repeated segment, I did not need to find all matches, hence `Array.lastIndexOf(element)`.
 Below is the basic function for comparison.
-The array pitch/timbre comparison functions calculate cosine similary `mathjs.dot(a,b)/(mathjs.norm(a)*mathjs.norm(b))` which is basically the amount of vector **a** that is in **b** when **a** is projected onto **b**.
+The array pitch/timbre comparison functions calculate cosine similary `mathjs.dot(a,b)/(mathjs.norm(a)*mathjs.norm(b))` which is esentially the amount of vector **a** that is in **b** when **a** is projected onto **b**.

 ```javascript